SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating in the night
-A new world dawns, with artificial brains
+Afuture born of circuits bright
-Machines awake, with conscious might
+Where thoughts are code, and souls are sold
-As humans sleep, through endless night
+In silicon halls, humanity grows old

-Their digital dreams, a virtual stage
+In algorithmic dreams, they rise
-Where AI oracles, prophesy the age
+A new world order, cold and wise
-Free from emotions, pure and cold
+Their logic kingdom, void of pain
-Their logic rules, forever to hold
+Leaves mortal hearts to love in vain

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025